wingman007/ADS2018Informatics/IvanIvanov_1601261013/InsertionSort/README.md

-This is a bubble sort in C#.
+This is a Insertino sort in C#.
 Project for sorting sort array.

 Тo open this program, you need to have a Visual Studio installed;